Roomify/rooms/README.txt

 2a.
 Go to admin/config/media/colorbox and enable Colorbox load 2b.
 In Advanced settings remove the admin* line from the set of pages that should not load the coloborx script

-3. Activate all the Room modules and their dependencies except the Booking Manager for now.
+3. Activate all the Room modules and their dependencies.

 4. Visit admin/rooms/unit-types and create a unit type (e.g. standard double room)